 The Enpass browser extension is basic, but works.
 It mostly just displays your most recently used logins; you can search your entire vault for more, but there's no option to edit items directly from the extension.
 The password generator is the only other feature present in the extension.

 The mobile version of Enpass was more modern, intuitive and pleasant to use than its desktop counterpart.
-Both the iOS and Android apps support biometric logins, so you won't have to enter your master password more than once if your devices have fingerprint readers; otherwise, you can set up a PIN unlock.
-(Enpass says Face ID support for iPhone X is on the way.)
+Both the iOS and Android apps support biometric logins, so you won't have to enter your master password more than once if your devices have fingerprint readers or facial recognition; otherwise, you can set up a PIN unlock.

 Due to Enpass' limited feature set, the mobile apps have almost complete feature parity with the desktop application.
 You can add new items, view existing items or edit any item.
 The password generator is right on the editing screen (a feature that ought to be on the desktop application), and also available in the main menu with full customization options.